 Now almost every hardware company is trying to get their development board closer to the maker and hacker community because they like to build stuff and spread the word about it.

 A great example of easy-to-use development boards is STMicroelectronics Discovery boards.
 They come with a debugger/programmer built inside.
 You don’t have to scratch your head how to flash memory or how to debug your program.
 We have previously made a couple of posts on setting up free development tools and writing applications for ARM Cortex-M3 microcontrollers.
 ARM Cortex-M3 are already powerful microcontrollers, but eventually, you may find yourself at some point when you need more processing speed or features.
 Then it would help if you started looking for a more powerful microcontroller like STM32F407VGT6.

 STM has a great development board featuring this microcontroller – STM32F4Discovery.
 It packs several great features that may give you a stimulus for new great projects.
-First of all, this is ARM Cortex-M4F core microcontroller which extends Cortex-M3 series with DSP instruction and floating point unit.
-Floating point unit supports single-precision floating point numbers and can perform calculations efficiently.
-This feature gives more room to develop intensive routines related to floating point data processing.
+This is an ARM Cortex-M4F core microcontroller that extends the Cortex-M3 series with DSP instruction and floating-point unit.
+The floating-point unit supports single-precision floating-point numbers and can perform calculations efficiently.
+This feature gives more room to develop intensive routines related to floating-point data processing.
 Another feature that comes with Cortex-M4 is DSP functionality.
 Here you can experiment with DSP routines effectively.
-You could write DSP functions for Cortex-M3 as well, but imagine that it would take like 7 cycles to perform single dot product calculation.
-With DSP feature it can be done with a single cycle.
+You could write DSP functions for Cortex-M3, but imagine that it would take like 7 cycles to perform a single dot product calculation.
+With the DSP feature, it can be done with a single cycle.

-If you would like to try different boards or simply add extension modules like touch screen LCD or camera to existing, Farnell has quite a list of these.
+If you would like to try different boards or add extension modules like touch screen LCD or camera to existing, Farnell has quite a list of these.